-In this report, Uber is providing a comprehensive overview of information that was provided to U.S. state and local regulators and law enforcement agencies in the U.S. and Canada between July and December 2016.
+In this report, Uber is providing a comprehensive overview of information that was provided to state and local regulators and law enforcement agencies in the U.S. and Canada between July and December 2016.

 Regulatory reporting requirements

 Uber connects riders and drivers in a highly regulated transportation sector.
 Regulatory agencies like the California Public Utilities Commission and the New Orleans Department of Safety and Permits oversee offline services like electricity, construction and taxis in addition to Uber rides.
 They are empowered by law to require regulated transportation companies to report information about their operations.
 Responses to these requirements are listed below.

 Like other companies, we receive requests from law enforcement agencies for information about our riders and drivers during the course of a criminal investigation or other emergency.
 Details about these requests are also included below.

 Regulatory Reporting Requirements

 Regulated transportation companies are required by law to provide certain information about their operations to local regulatory agencies.
 These agencies may request information about trips, trip requests, pickup and dropoff areas, fares, vehicles, and drivers in their jurisdictions for a given time period.

 In some cases, reporting requirements for online companies may differ or exceed what regulators demand from offline companies.
 And in other cases, online companies are requested to produce different types of information—like an electronic trip receipt with a trip route instead of a paper log.
 Both occur because regulators assume that technology companies maintain and therefore should provide these records.

 The statistics here show how many riders and drivers were affected by regulatory reporting requirements in the U.S. and Canada.